 The ASPE is organized into five principal offices and several smaller ones.
 Each of the major offices is headed by a Deputy Assistant Secretary.

-The Office of Disability, Aging and Long-Term Care Policy focuses on policies and programs that support the independence, productivity, health and well-being of people with disabilities, people with mental and substance use disorders (behavioral health), and older adults.
-DALTCP’s portfolio includes but is not limited to behavioral health treatment and coverage issues; issues related to the need for and use of long-term services and supports; Alzheimer’s disease and related dementias; and, behavioral health and long-term care quality and financing through Medicare, Medicaid, and private insurance.
-DALTCP works closely with the Administration for Community Living, the Substance Abuse and Mental Health Services Administration, the Centers for Medicare and Medicaid Services, and the National Institutes of Health, among other HHS and federal agencies focused on aging, disability, and behavioral health.
+The Office of Behavioral Health, Disability, and Aging Policy focuses on policies and programs that support the independence, productivity, health and well-being of people with disabilities, people with mental and substance use disorders (behavioral health), and older adults.
+BHDAP’s portfolio includes but is not limited to behavioral health treatment and coverage issues; issues related to the need for and use of long-term care; Alzheimer’s disease and related dementias; and, behavioral health and long-term care quality and financing through Medicare, Medicaid, and private insurance.
+BHDAP works closely with the Administration for Community Living, the Substance Abuse and Mental Health Services Administration, the Centers for Medicare and Medicaid Services, and the National Institutes of Health, among other HHS and federal agencies focused on aging, disability, and behavioral health.

 The Office of Health Policy deals with health-related issues, including health care financing.
 It works closely with the Public Health Service, the Centers for Medicare and Medicaid Services, the Centers for Disease Control and Prevention, the National Institutes of Health, the Health Resources and Services Administration, the Substance Abuse and Mental Health Services Administration, and the Food and Drug Administration.